Where things stand on an Israel-Hamas cease-fire deal as Blinken calls some Hamas demands unworkable

 "We await the answer from Hamas, and that will speak volumes about what they want, what they're looking for, who they're looking after.
 Are they looking after one guy who may be pronounced safe, buried — I don't know — ten stories underground somewhere in Gaza, while the people that he purports to represent continue to suffer in a crossfire of his own making?
 Or will he do what's necessary to actually move this to a better place, to help end the suffering of people, to help bring real security to Israelis and Palestinians alike?
 We'll see," Blinken said.

 On Tuesday, Hamas submitted its response to mediators, emphasizing its desire for a permanent end to the fighting and a complete withdrawal of Israeli forces from Gaza.
-In its joint statement with Islamic Jihad, Hamas said it was prioritizing, "the necessity to completely stop the ongoing aggression on Gaza, and the withdrawal [of Israeli forces] from the Gaza Strip."
+In its joint statement with an allied miliitant group, Islamic Jihad, Hamas said it was prioritizing, "the necessity to completely stop the ongoing aggression on Gaza, and the withdrawal [of Israeli forces] from the Gaza Strip."

 The statement said the group "voiced willingness to deal positively in order to reach an agreement that ends this war against our people, out of the sense of national responsibility."